Sunshine Coast Active Transport Plan

 Progress

-Following the adoption of the plan, council continues to deliver progress on actions across the seven key priority areas.
+Following the adoption of the Active Transport Plan in 2011, Council continues to deliver progress on actions across the seven key priority areas.

 These findings will provide a benchmark for measuring future progress for walking and cycling.